jschuckm/CardGame/README.md

-# cs362Toolkit
-This is a support library for term projects in an object-oriented design class
+This branch is not the branch that has our implementation of war that is in iter3raw.
+This is just here for history.

 URLs
 2 Player PU52MP